anupcowkur/Here-Be-Dragons/README.md

 # Deprecated
-This plugin is no longer maintained.
-It will work fine but no new issues, feature requests etc will be accepted.
-You can still use the source as reference to make your own custom plugins.
+This project is no longer maintained.
+No new issues or pull requests will be accepted.
+You can still use the source or fork the project to suit your needs.

 # Here Be Dragons
 Here be dragons is an Intellij/Android Studio plugin that let's you annotate your impure Java methods with the `@SideEffect` annotation and shows a little dragon icon in the gutter when you call them.